myneighborh/car-model-classification/README.md

 # Vehicle Model Classification

-The objective was to develop a deep learning model that classifies car models from actual used vehicle images.
+The objective was to develop a deep learning model that classifies 696 actual used car models from real-world vehicle images.
-I experimented with various backbones, optimizers, learning rate schedulers, augmentations, and ensemble methods to improve model performance.
+To enhance performance, I experimented with various backbones, optimizers, learning rate schedulers, data augmentations, and ensemble techniques.
-The final model was built using PyTorch with ConvNeXt as the backbone, MixUp/CutMix augmentations, and Stratified K-Fold with TTA-based ensemble.
+The final model was implemented in PyTorch using ConvNeXt as the backbone, MixUp/CutMix for augmentation, and a Stratified K-Fold ensemble with Test-Time Augmentation (TTA).

 ## Model Demo